tasmota/docs/docs/Azure-IoT-Hub.md

 ### 0. Open an Azure Subscription

-If you don't already have a subscription (one is included with most MSDN subscriptions), you can get started here: https://azure.microsoft.com/account/free
+If you don't already have an Azure Subscription (one is included with most MSDN subscriptions), you can get started here: [https://azure.microsoft.com/account/free](https://azure.microsoft.com/account/free)

 ### 1. Create a Device Provisioning Service, IoT Hub and link them together

-Following: https://docs.microsoft.com/en-us/azure/iot-dps/tutorial-set-up-cloud create your DPS and IoT Hub.
+Following: [https://docs.microsoft.com/en-us/azure/iot-dps/tutorial-set-up-cloud](https://docs.microsoft.com/en-us/azure/iot-dps/tutorial-set-up-cloud) to create your DPS and IoT Hub.
 Note your Scope Id for later use as shown below:

 ![image](https://user-images.githubusercontent.com/15837044/117375578-e5479a80-ae94-11eb-87b5-71ff977b95e4.png)